YagmurKati/daylight-slurm-workflow/README.md

 ## Contact

-Questions or suggestions?
-Contact: yagmur.kati@hu-berlin.de
+For questions or suggestions, contact yagmur.kati@hu-berlin.de.